kylefarris/clamscan/README.md

 # !!IMPORTANT!!

-If you are using a version prior to 0.8.2, please upgrade!
-There was a security vulnerability in previous versions that allows a malicious user to execute code on your server.
+If you are using a version prior to 1.2.0, please upgrade!
+There was a security vulnerability in previous versions that can cause false negative in some edge cases.
 Specific details on how the attack could be implemented will not be disclosed here.
-Please update to 0.8.2 or greater ASAP.
+Please update to 1.2.0 or greater ASAP.
 No breaking changes are included, only the security patch.

+All older versions in NPM have been deprecated.

 All other versions in NPM have been deprecated.